-The history of sesame - from oil to snack
+The history of sesame: from oilseed to nutritional powerhouse

 How did sesame make its way into our cuisine?

-The most popular species of sesame, Sesamum indicum, is considered one of the oldest oilseed crops to have been “domesticated” and cultivated by humans.
-It is grown in the fields, reaching the height of around 1.5 m.
-Sesame flowers may have different colours, such as white, blue, or purple, and a single plant can yield approximately 80 seeds rich in unsaturated fatty acids.
+The most popular species of sesame, Sesamum indicum, is considered one of the oldest oilseed crops to have been domesticated and cultivated by humans.
+It is grown in fields, reaching heights of up to 1.5 m.
+Sesame flowers may have different colors, such as white, blue, or purple, and a single plant can yield approximately 80 seeds rich in unsaturated fatty acids.

-Sesame was primarily used to extract oil (used, for instance, in oil lamps) but it also served other functions.
-According to various sources, the Chinese used to burn sesame oil to produce soot for ink blocks.
-In its pure form, sesame was also used in ancient times by the Greek army as a wholesome and energy-boosting portion of food for soldiers, whereas in Rome sesame seeds served as a basis for a hummus-like paste with caraway.
-Furthermore, early Assyrians believed that sesame wine was drunk by gods right before the creation of the world.
+Sesame was historically, primarily used as an oil source (to fuel oil lamps, for instance), but it also served other functions.
+It has been used medicinally to aid in disease prevention across Asia for thousands of years.
+Additionally, the Chinese used to burn sesame oil to produce soot for ink blocks.
+But, in its pure form, sesame was also used in ancient times by the Greek army as energy-boosting sustenance for soldiers, and in Rome, sesame seeds served as a basis for a popular paste prepared with caraway.
+Early Assyrians even believed that sesame wine was drunk by gods right before the creation of the world.

 Why is it still worth eating sesame?